monicahq/marketing_site/resources/assets/posts/2018-05-28/post.md

 ### What's next?

-In the coming days we'll improve the documentation on the official GitHub repository, in order to make it super easy for developers who want to help to join the project.
+In the coming days we'll improve the documentation on the [official GitHub repository](https://github.com/monicahq/chandler), in order to make it super easy for developers who want to help to join the project.

 In the coming months we'll add the possibility to modify your data within the mobile application.
 The end goal is that everything you can do on the web, you can do on mobile (with the exception of exporting your data, because how would you store a file on iOS for instance...).
 This is why we are now building features in the API first, then in the UI (both web and mobile).

 As a conclusion, I'd say that I'm very proud of what we've accomplished so far, and even prouder by the community who help us every single day.
 Your feedback and your help make Monica possible.

+Download the apps [on iOS](https://itunes.apple.com/ca/app/monica-personal-crm/id1339447754?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.monicahq.app).